bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-31-newsletter.md

-  watchtowers] now support [simple taproot channels][topic simple taproot channels], and sending encrypted debugging information is now streamlined (see [Newsletter #285][news285 encdebug]), with many other features also added and many bugs fixed.
+  watchtowers] now support [simple taproot channels][topic simple taproot channels], and sending encrypted debugging information is now streamlined (see [Newsletter #285][news285 encdebug]), with many other features also added and many bugs fixed. {% assign timestamp="43:23" %}

-- [Core Lightning 24.05rc2][] is a release candidate for the next major version of this popular LN node implementation.
+- [Core Lightning 24.05rc2][] is a release candidate for the next major version of this popular LN node implementation. {% assign timestamp="1:12:21" %}

 ## Notable code and documentation changes